New arrivals in Sweden – for those who are a refugee or guardian for an unaccompanied minor

 If the minor plays truant, s/he is not entitled to grants from CSN.
 We then stop payments.
 If s/he already has received money to which s/he is not entitled, we will deduct the amount from upcoming payments.
 When the minor resumes studies, we start paying the grant again.

 Driving licence loan

-As of 1 September 2018, unemployed people can borrow money from CSN to obtain a Swedish category B driving licence.
+If you are unemployed you can borrow money from CSN to obtain a Swedish category B driving licence.
 A driving licence can make it easier to find a job.